Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU renewable energy rules — review (Roadmap).

-Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric propulsion, the use of sustainable aviation fuels (SAFs) is generally considered as one of the most effective means to reduce CO2 emissions from aviation in the next decades and a solution that can be applied on short term in existing fleet, considering that eg. an introduction of a radical fleet renewal will also take a long implementation period.A recent study notably shows that up to 30% emissions savings can be achieved by 2050 thanks to such fuels.
+Alongside radical fleet renewal, improved air traffic management and technological advances such as hydrogen and electric propulsion, the use of sustainable aviation fuels (SAFs) is generally considered one of the most effective means to reduce CO2 emissions from aviation in the next decades and a solution that can be applied on short term in the existing fleet, considering that eg. an introduction of a radical fleet renewal will also take a long implementation period.A recent study notably shows that up to 30% of emissions savings can be achieved by 2050 thanks to such fuels.
 Source: Sustainable Aviation UK, 2019.
 See also European Aviation Environmental Report 2019, EEA, EASA, Eurocontrol.
 Currently approved SAFs not only reduce our dependency on fossil fuels but also emit up to 80% less CO2 than regular kerosene.
 As part of our efforts to make aviation more sustainable, further accelerated by the European Green Deal, we must speed up the development, production and use of drop-in sustainable aviation fuels in Europe.

 Many initiatives have been undertaken in Europe since the first commercial SAF flight in 2011.
 The European Commission, technology companies, the energy industry, airlines and others have invested significant resources in the development of conversion technologies, projects to determine the impact of sustainable fuels in the aircraft, supply networks and scientific studies on the best ways to develop and mobilise the entire value chain in order to incentivise production and voluntary off-take agreements.

 In 2012, the EU defined a target of two million tons of SAFs produced in Europe by 2020.
 Yet, eight years later, production is significantly behind schedule.
 Well-designed measures to support the development of advanced SAFs are crucially missing and were not sufficiently considered in the 2018 Review of the Renewable Energy Directive (REDII).
 The cost to produce SAFs is at least three to five times that of conventional jet fuel.
 Its price is also higher than that of sustainable alternative fuels used in other transport modes.
-As a result of these higher production costs, SAFs are, in absence of an orchestrated support strategy, not an economically attractive substitute to conventional jet fuel.
+As a result of these higher production costs, SAFs are, in the absence of an orchestrated support strategy, not an economically attractive substitute to conventional jet fuel.

 At present, it remains uncertain which sustainable alternative/aviation fuels have the largest potential in Europe in terms of environmental performance and long-term production cost.
 It is therefore not surprising that expert views on the issue differ.
-On one hand, some experts consider the e-fuel route to be the option for Europe, whereas others believe that a mix of various types of sustainable fuels is required in order to meet the expected volumes which will be needed.
-At this stage, with the challenge ahead of us, we should not make any decisive choices or disregard options with relatively small (volume) potential.With the various technologies occurring it seems that most optimal solutions are partly geographical defined, related for instance to the availability of renewable energy at lower costs in southern countries, bio-waste or municipal waste.
-For this reason, to facilitate a variety technologies to mature, it is important to give each region the opportunity to industrialise its SAF production.
+On one hand, some experts consider the e-fuel route to be the option for Europe, whereas others believe that a mix of various types of sustainable fuels is required in order to meet the expected volumes that will be needed.
+At this stage, with the challenge ahead of us, we should not make any decisive choices or disregard options with relatively small (volume) potential.With the various technologies occurring it seems that most optimal solutions are partly geographically defined, related for instance to the availability of renewable energy at lower costs in southern countries, bio-waste, or municipal waste.
+For this reason, to facilitate a variety of technologies to mature, it is important to give each region the opportunity to industrialise its SAF production.
 All existing and future initiatives require the same long-term perspective and R&D support.
-Once commercial scale production is possible, an initial support to (partially) cover the price premium between the sustainable renewable kerosene and fossil kerosene must be secured.
+Once commercial scale production is possible, initial support to (partially) cover the price premium between sustainable renewable kerosene and fossil kerosene must be secured.
 Proper European policies and a stable regulatory framework should provide the requested long-term certainty needed to trigger investment in the development, production and deployment of SAF in Europe from high quality feedstock and resources.